dustinpfister/blog_posts/_posts/canvas-example-kill-box.md

 ## 7 - Conclusion

 As of this writing I am not happy with the current state of this canvas example, there is much more work that needs to be done with this one.

-I would like to get to at least 50 or so canvas examples before pouring more attention in updating these.
-So it might be a while longer until I work more on this one.
+I would like to get to at least 50 or so canvas examples before pouring more attention in updating these, and when I do this one sure does need some work.
+I think that the basic idea that I have in mind might prove to be fun though when I do manage to get this up and running.